 Creative Commons Explained

 Creative Commons (CC) is a non-profit American organization whose focus is on the expansion of reasonable and flexible copyright.
 CC releases Creative Commons licenses or its copyright licenses.
-The creators can communicate which rights they reserve, and those which they waive so other may use it.
+The creators can communicate which rights they reserve, and those which they waive so others may use it.
 In other terms, through CC, what used to be “all rights reserved” that comes with traditional copyright, is now replaced by “some rights reserved”.
 Doing so is lodged on the CC’s belief that copyright laws are very restrictive, and discourages sharing.
 Creative Commons further believe that fostering sharing will make the world a better place.
-It must be noted that Creative Commons do not replace copyright.
+It must be noted that Creative Commons does not replace copyright.

 Frequently Asked Questions on Plagiarism